2020 2021 GALLERY

 Art at Edward Bryant School has been designed to engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
 It aims to provide the pupils with opportunities to think critically and develop a more rigorous understanding of art and design.

 Each year, there are two art units that are designed to develop the skills of drawing, painting, printing, textiles and sculpture, These start from the study of a real object, to enable children to develop the skill of looking critically and closely at an object, before capturing it through observational drawing.
-Skills are developed through teaching children skills that build in sophistication.
+Skills are developed through teaching children the techniques that build in sophistication.
 For example, printing starts with simple printing with objects (cotton reels, leaves etc) to block printing with several colours and cut outs.
 At EBS we believe that pupils need to be taught skills so that they can select and apply a range of techniques to independent work.
 All pupils have sketchbooks in which they are encouraged to record both their thoughts and their work.

 In order to develop pupils’ critical eye and appreciation of art, pupils discover and learn about great artist in history and develop their understanding of the historical and cultural development of their art forms.
 Children study works of art in every year group and will be aware of many artists from a range of cultural backgrounds.
 Pupils are also exposed to rich and subject specific vocabulary.

 To view our Art curriculum click here.